-1.1 The Korean 233 event shall consist of six runs, split between three disciplines: double shot, angled triple shot and triple shot.
+1.1 The Raid 233 event shall consist of six runs, split between three disciplines: double shot, angled triple shot and triple shot.

 1.2 The disciplines must be run in the order prescribed: two runs of double shot; then two runs of angled triple shot; then two runs of triple shot.
 These disciplines shall be run as set out below.